 - Single-chain antibody-targeted nanoparticles for therapy and diagnosis

 - Recombinant agents for efficient and safe anticoagulation as well as thrombolysis

 For current project opportunity descriptions please visit our Honours page

-See recent publications for Christoph Hagemeyer in the Monash RSS feed immediately below, at Google Scholar 'Christoph Hagemeyer' and select list further down.
+See recent publications for Christoph Hagemeyer in the Monash RSS feed immediately below, at Google Scholar 'Christoph Hagemeyer'.

 - Monash-Helmholtz Laboratory for Radio-Immuno-Theranostics (MHELTHERA) together with Helmholtz Zentrum Dresden Rossendorf, Germany (2021-2025).
 Monash Investigators: Egan, Robinson, Paterson, Werrett, Alt, Hagemeyer, Tuck, Andrews, Jupp.

 - Plan 111 in collaboration with Shandong University, Ministry of Science and Technology of China (2020-24): Discipline innovation of colloid and interface chemistry.
 PIs: Caruso, Besenbacher, Tieu, Qiao, De Geest, Lee, Eastoe, Nicolas, Hagemeyer, Thurecht, Ashokkumar.

 - NHMRC Ideas Grant APP1181440 (2020-23): Self-regulated, glucose-responsive nanomaterials for smart insulin delivery.
 PIs: Hagemeyer, Cavalieri.